rithesh45/Samsung-RISCV/Task5/readme.md

 # **Three Bit Calculator**
 ---
 ## Overview
-This project involves the implementation of a calculator that performs Addition, Subtraction, OR, and AND operations using the VSDSquadron Mini, a RISC-V-based SoC development kit.
+This project involves the implementation of a three bit calculator that performs Addition, Subtraction, OR, and AND operations on using the VSDSquadron Mini, a RISC-V-based SoC development kit.
 This project showcases the practical application of digital logic, GPIO operations, and RISC-V programming.
 Push-button switches are used to input binary data and select operations, and the results are displayed using LEDs.

 ---
 ## Components Required